-To memorialize the end of World War One a competition was held to design a peace coin.
+A competition was held to design a coin to memorialize the end of World I and peace, at least temporarily, returned to the world.
 Italian American sculptor Anthony de Francisci's design won.
-This guide will give you an idea of how much your peace silver dollars, minted from 1921 to 1935, are worth.
+Find out how much your Peace silver dollars, minted from 1921 to 1935, are worth.
 The table below provides average coin values and prices based upon the condition of the coin.

-In November 1921 the Federal Commission of Fine Arts announced a competition for a design to commemorate the world peace after the war.
-De Francisci's design was ultimately chosen in the early part of December 1921.
-This did not leave much time for production of silver dollars dated 1921.
+In November 1921, the Federal Commission of Fine Arts announced a competition for a design to commemorate world peace after the war.
+The Treasury Department and Mint ultimately chose de Francisci's design in the early part of December 1921.
+With the competition ending this late in the year, it did not leave much time for the production of silver dollars dated 1921.

-From December 26 through 31, 1921 a total of 1,006,473 peace dollars were struck at the Philadelphia mint.
-The initial design was in high relief in order to accentuate the artistic details of this new silver dollar.
-Unfortunately, it was difficult to strike and in 1922 the relief was lowered to make it easier to mint them.
+From December 26 through 31, 1921, a total of 1,006,473 Peace dollars were struck at the Philadelphia mint.
+The initial design was in high relief to accentuate the artistic details of this new silver dollar.
+Unfortunately, it was difficult to strike, and in 1922 the relief was lowered to make it easier to mint them.

 Key Dates, Rarities, and Varieties

 As with all coins, certain dates and rarities will cause some coins to be worth more than others.
 The following Peace silver dollars in any condition, are worth considerably more than common ones.
 As such, these key dates, rarities, and varieties for Peace silver dollars are sometimes counterfeit or altered from common examples.
 Therefore, before you start celebrating your early retirement with your newfound wealth, have the coin authenticated by a reputable coin dealer or third-party grading service.

 If your coin is worn, it is considered a circulated coin.
 If your coin has no evidence of wear due to being in circulation, it is considered an uncirculated coin.